teracow/googliser/README.md

 `-u` or `--upper-size INTEGER`

 Only download image files that are reported by the server to be smaller than this many bytes.
-Some servers do not report file size, so these will be downloaded anyway.
+Some servers do not report file size, so these will be downloaded anyway and checked afterward.
 Enter 0 for unlimited size.
 Default is 0 (unlimited).

 `-l` or `--lower-size INTEGER`

 Only download image files that are reported by the server to be larger than this many bytes.
-Some servers do not report file size, so these will be downloaded anyway.
+Some servers do not report file size, so these will be downloaded anyway and checked afterward.
 Default is 1000 bytes.
 I've found this useful for ignoring files sent by servers that send HTML instead of the JPG I requested. :)

 `-g` or `--no-gallery`